manuGil/lecture-notes/git-notes.md

 > Explaing the importance of licencing and citation for Open Science.
 Share template for compliance with TU Deflt software policy: https://github.com/manuGil/fair-code

-> A note git in IDEs
+> A note on Git in IDEs

 ### 13. Q&A